SOC 2 Certification: Cost, Process, and Training (2026)

 | What it evaluates | Design of controls at a point in time | Design and operating effectiveness over a period |

-| Time period | Single date (snapshot) | 6–12 months observation window |
+| Time period | Single date (snapshot) | 6 to 12 months observation window |

-| Duration to achieve | 3–6 months from readiness | 9–18 months from readiness |
+| Duration to achieve | 3 to 6 months from readiness | 9 to 18 months from readiness |

-| Customer confidence | Moderate — shows controls exist | High — proves controls work consistently |
+| Customer confidence | Moderate: shows controls exist | High: proves controls work consistently |

 | Best for | First-time SOC 2, early-stage companies | Enterprise sales, mature organisations |